-The FDA’s approval for Aimovig™ was based on results obtained from a Phase IIIb clinical study known as LIBERTY.
-It was a multi-centre, double-blind, placebo-controlled study that enrolled 246 patients with episodic migraine who had between two and four unsuccessful treatments.
-The patients were randomised to receive either 140mg Aimovig™ or placebo for 12-weeks.
+The FDA’s approval of Aimovig was based on results from a Phase IIIb clinical study named LIBERTY.
+This was a multi-centre, double-blind, placebo-controlled study that enrolled 246 patients with episodic migraine, who had had between two and four unsuccessful treatments.
+The patients were randomised to receive either 140mg of Aimovig or a placebo for 12 weeks.

-The most common adverse reactions found in patients treated with Aimovig™ were injection site reactions and constipation.
+The most common adverse reactions found in patients treated with Aimovig were injection site reactions and constipation.